Download What Is WA Day handout

 What is the history of WA Day?

-- Prior to 2012, the first Monday in June was known as Foundation Day, which marked the day when the first European settlers, under the command of Captain James Stirling RN, Lieutenant Governor, arrived from Britain to settle the Swan River Colony.
+- Prior to 2012, June 1 was known as Foundation Day, which marked the day when the first European settlers, under the command of Captain James Stirling RN, Lieutenant Governor, arrived from Britain to settle the Swan River Colony.

 - In April 2012 Foundation Day was formally changed to WA Day following bipartisan political support in the Western Australian Parliament.